alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-hiring-kafirs.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible for a Muslim to employ a Kafir or non-Muslim as a servant, driver, or anything else in the Arabian Peninsula."
+summary: "It is not permissible for a Muslim to employ a Kafir or non-Muslim as a servant, driver, or anything else in the Arabian Peninsula."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz